5 Ways Cities, Municipalities and Other Public Entities Use Smart Tech for Public Safety

 Explore several key ways in which cities and other public entities are using smart technology to enhance public safety.Download the white paper

-While smart technologies can offer compelling advantages to law enforcement, including the potential for improved efficiency and effectiveness, public entities must also be prepared for these potential risks.
+While smart technologies can offer many advantages to cities, public entities must also be prepared for these potential risks:

 - Law enforcement liability.
-Cities may find themselves liable for damage if the use of new smart technologies leads to a wrongful act committed while conducting law enforcement activities or operations.
+Cities may find themselves liable for damage if law enforcement’s use of smart technologies leads to a wrongful act or if biometric systems fail to perform as intended.
+The use of body-worn cameras could also lead to invasion of privacy claims.

 More Prepare & Prevent